SecureIdentityAlliance/osia/src/doc/03 - security.rst

 What should OSIA API implementors do to prepare for safe PII?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-1. Appoint someone as the organization’s own GDPR or PII data expert.
+1. Appoint someone as the organization's own GDPR or PII data expert.
 Someone who understands the Data Controller business requirements, and knows the technologies likely to be used for data processing.
 2. GDPR is a good example of best practice in PII Management, but it is vital to understand